CMU faculty share their Fulbright experiences below. Feeling inspired?

 "I visited the University of Lagos, Nigeria in 2009-2010 and again in 2016-2017 on Fulbright grants.
 I will concentrate on my experience during the first grant.
 I taught three courses in the first semester and two in the second.
 Over the year, I gave three Reading/Independent Study Courses to five PhD students.
 I supervised both undergraduate students' and MS students' research projects.
 I assessed the Statistics major and made recommendations.
 I presented nine SPSS workshops to over 400 graduate students.

 I served on a department committee and four university committees.
 I chaired the Mathematics Department Ad-hoc Committee on the Statistical Consulting Unit.
 This was based on my suggestion to create a Statistical Consulting Unit for the whole university.
-The Data Analysis and Statistical Consulting Unit was eventually approved by the university authority.
+The Data Analysis and Statistical Consulting Unit were eventually approved by the university authority.
 I was the unit's director until my grant ended.

 I had four research publications in international refereed journals.
 A Memorandum of Agreement between the University of Lagos and CMU was initiated during the grant period and was signed after I returned to CMU.
-Some University of Lagos academic staff have visited CMU to complete their research.
+Some University of Lagos academic staff has visited CMU to complete their research.
 I also gave some recruiting presentations at the University of Lagos, which led to more than a dozen students coming to CMU for their graduate work.

-Advice to any one visiting Nigeria or any other similar Sub-Saharan African country:
+Advice to anyone visiting Nigeria or any other similar Sub-Saharan African country:

 Contact your host department and ask for the courses they want you to teach.
 Teaching and research facilities and resources may not be adequate.
 Nigerians are very formal.
 You will need to learn African (or Nigerian) time."